St. George's Cathedral, Cape Town: St John The Baptist Chapel

-The Altar and the Painting in this Chapel Come from the old St George's. the Painting was a gift to the old cathedral in 1871 and is a copy of Vincenzo Foppa's Adoration of the Magi by Henry Duke.
+The Altar and the painting in this Chapel came from the old St George's.
+The painting was a gift to the old cathedral in 1871 and is a copy of Vincenzo Foppa's Adoration of the Magi by Henry Duke.
 The paneled teak Reredos commemorates Archbishop William Marlborough Carter and bears his private arms and those of Eton and Pembroke College where he received his education.

-This Chapel is a memorial to Archbishop Jones and his Bronze effigy lies on an empty tomb on the south side.
-An inscription in gilt records the main events of his life and the words Lord I have loved the habitation of Thy house are a reminder that his devotion to St George's laid the foundations of the Cathedral.
-The windows in the chapel were donated by the West Jones Family and were installed in 1910 and 1911, they came from the studios of Kempe&Co.Ltd and were the work of their chief designer John Lisle.
-The East Window above the altar has two lights and Depicts the Lord's commission to St Peter and to all Bishops as Shepherds of Souls and pastors of his flock.
-The words feed my sheep appear on a scroll above Christ's head and above the head of St Peter are the words Lord Thou Knowest that I love Thee The accent on St Peter derives from the fact that both Bishop Gray and Archbishop West Jones were consecrated in the Abbey Church of St. Peter, Westminster.
+This Chapel is a memorial to Archbishop Jones, and his bronze effigy lies on an empty tomb on the south side.
+An inscription in gilt records the main events of his life, and the words Lord I have loved the habitation of Thy house are a reminder that his devotion to St George's laid the foundations of the Cathedral.
+The windows in the chapel were donated by the West Jones family and were installed in 1910 and 1911; they came from the studios of Kempe & Co.
+Ltd., and were the work of their chief designer John Lisle.
+The East Window above the altar has two lights and depicts the Lord's commission to St Peter and to all Bishops as Shepherds of Souls and pastors of his flock.
+The words feed my sheep appear on a scroll above Christ's head and above the head of St Peter are the words Lord Thou Knowest that I love Thee.
+The accent on St Peter derives from the fact that both Bishop Gray and Archbishop West Jones were consecrated in the Abbey Church of St. Peter, Westminster.
 The four Lancet windows in the north wall show the Bishops of African and English Sees i.e. St Athanasius, St Augustine of Hippo, St Augustine of Canterbury and William Laud, Archbishop of Canterbury.
 Left on the altar is a tiny single light showing John.